(The other is, of course, generating new leads.)

 Explain to your candidate how they will fit into your long-term plans for something great.

 You need to be able to articulate how your brokerage is different, but even more important, what your end goal is.
 (If it’s just “sell tons of houses,” you might need to think about this.)

 The feeling of working alongside a strong team toward a worthy goal is invigorating.
 It makes it exciting to get up every morning.
 If an agent believes that at your company he or she has the possibility of contributing to the creation of something larger, you’ll beat “more money” every time.

-Competition for agents is not going away anytime soon.
-By focusing on these three things, you can make your brokerage a magnet for outstanding real estate talent.
+Competition for agent recruiting is not going away anytime soon.
+By focusing on these three things, you can make your real estate brokerage a magnet for outstanding top-producing talent.